polubis/4markdown/DS.md

 **Rules:**

 1. **Required for every use case.**
-2. Always adhere to this exact structure.
+2. Always follow this exact structure.
 3. Export **four distinct functions**:
-   - `useImagesState` for hooks.
+   - `useImagesState` for hooks – required.
-   - `getImagesState` for reading state.
+   - `getImagesState` for reading the state – optional.
-   - `setImagesState` for updating state.
+   - `setImagesState` for updating the state – optional.
-   - `replaceImagesState` for replacing the entire state.
+   - `replaceImagesState` for replacing the entire state – optional.
+4. Only `useImagesState` must be created initially, while the others should be included only if there is at least one usage instance.

 ---